 The Born Free Tru-Temp received an overall score of 49 of 100 in our bottle warmer round-up.
 For such a large presence, we found it cumbersome and underwhelming in performance with poor heating ability.
 Its strength lay in ease of use with an automatic shut-off and LED indicator signaling when it is on.
 Additionally, it has an attached water reservoir and remembers most recent settings.

-Born Free Tru-Temp Review
+The Born Free Tru-Temp has been discontinued.

 Our Analysis and Test Results

 The Born Free Tru-Temp is the only warmer in our review that includes an insulated cooler with two freezer packs.
 This can be handy for storing night time bottles within the bedroom or nursery for easy access.

 The Tru-Temp scored a 4 of 10 in health and safety.
 It uses steam heat to warm which is continually emitted when on which in our opinion presents a potential burn hazard.
 Although has an auto shut-off and LED indicator on its dial, it lacks and end of cycle beep.
 Interestingly, this device lacked oomph in heating, typically under-heating refrigerated milk in a sleeved glass bottle, so you will probably need to ramp up settings in this scenario.
 Throughout our testing, even using the maximum heat settings, the temperature of the milk never exceeded 102F/38.8C.